stonepros/stone/doc/dev/stone_krb_auth.rst

 ===============================================================================
-A Detailed Documentation on How to Set up Ceph Kerberos Authentication
+A Detailed Documentation on How to Set up Stone Kerberos Authentication
 ===============================================================================

 This document provides details on the Kerberos authorization protocol.
 This is